-With Instructables you can share what you make with the world and tap into an ever-growing community of creative experts.
+With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

-After seeing news reports about Hurricane Sandy and hearing the ordeal that all of my family and friends in New York and New Jersey went through, it g...
+After seeing news reports about Hurricane Sandy and hearing the ordeal that all of my family and friends in New York and New Jersey went through, it got ...

 You will need: (x1) electric candle (x1) Peltier heat sink assembly (x4) 12" x 3/16" aluminum rod (x4) 3/16" shaft collars (x1) candle

 Drill 3/16" holes in the corners of the larger "cool" heat sink.
 This is the heat sink that gets cold when electricity is applies to the module.
 Make ...

 Slide the shaft collars about 3" to 4" up the aluminum rod and fasten them into place.

-Slide the aluminum rods through each of the corner holes, such that the heat sink is resting on the shaft collars, and the cool heat sink is facing up...
+Slide the aluminum rods through each of the corner holes, such that the heat sink is resting on the shaft collars, and the cool heat sink is facing ...

 Apply electrical tape (or insulator of choice) over each connection.
 This will keep the circuit from shorting out on the heat sink.

 Take a small piece of tissue and jam it into the candle's light sensor hole.
 This will make the candle believe it is always night time, and not ...

 Light your candle and place it below the "hot" heat sink.
 In a few minutes, the electric candle should light.
-Adding an extra candle should speed up ...
+Adding an extra candle should speed up the ...